LPDI-EPFL/masif/README.md

 - [License](#License)
 ## Description

-MaSIF is a proof-of-concept method based on geometric deep learning to identify patterns (fingerprints) in protein surfaces important for specific biomolecular interactions.
-MaSIF exploits geometric deep learning tools to learn interaction fingerprints in protein molecular surfaces.
+MaSIF is a proof-of-concept method to identify patterns (fingerprints) in protein surfaces which may be important for specific biomolecular interactions.
+To achieve this, MaSIF exploits techniques from the field of geometric deep learning.
-First, MaSIF decomposes a surface into overlapping radial patches with a fixed geodesic radius, wherein each point is assigned an array of geometric and chemical features (Fig. 1c).
-MaSIF then computes a descriptor for each surface patch, a vector that encodes a description of the features present in the patch (Fig. 1d).
+First, MaSIF decomposes a surface into overlapping radial patches with a fixed geodesic radius, wherein each point is assigned an array of geometric and chemical features.
+MaSIF then computes a descriptor for each surface patch, a vector that encodes a description of the features present in the patch.
-Then, this descriptor can be processed in a set of additional layers depending on the application.
+Then, this descriptor can be processed in a set of additional layers where different interactions can be classified.
 The features encoded in each descriptor and the final output depend on the application-specific training data and the optimization objective, meaning that the same architecture can be repurposed for various tasks.

-This repository contains a protocol to prepare protein structure files into feature-rich surfaces (with both geometric and chemical features), to decompose these into patches, and to identify patterns in these using deep geometric learning.
+This repository contains a protocol to prepare protein structure files into feature-rich surfaces (with both geometric and chemical features), to decompose these into patches, and tensorflow-based neural network code to identify patterns in these using deep geometric learning.
 To show the potential of the approach, we showcase three proof-of-concept applications:
 a) ligand prediction for protein binding pockets (MaSIF-ligand); b) protein-protein interaction (PPI) site prediction in protein surfaces, to predict which surface patches on a protein are more